Sun Wukong Dough Figurines from Quanzhou, Fujian, China

 Fig. 10 – A zhiduo/haiqing robe (larger version).
 Image found here.
 Imagine this robe with black cloth.

 2.4.
-The rake
+The Rake

-Zhu’s signature weapon is first mentioned in chapter 8.
+Zhu’s signature weapon is first mentioned in JTTW chapter 8.
 A line from his introductory poem reads: “He holds a rake—a dragon’s outstretched claws” (Wu & Yu, 2012, vol. 1, p.
 211).
-The most detailed description appears in chapter 19:
+The most detailed description appears in JTTW chapter 19:

 This is divine bin steel greatly refined, [8]